MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 1. Select **Install**.

-## Initialize a new app
+### Initialize a new app

-1. Create and open a new directory in Visual Studio Code.
+1. Open an empty directory in Visual Studio Code.

-1. From the **View** menu, select **Command Palette...**.
+2. From the **View** menu, select **Command Palette...**.

-1. Search for the `Azure Developer CLI: init` command and press enter.
+3. Search for the `Azure Developer CLI: init` command and press enter.

     :::image type="content" source="media/debug/cmd-init.png" alt-text="Screenshot of the option to initialize a new app.":::

-1. Choose the **Select a template** workflow.
+4. Choose the **Select a template** workflow.

    :::image type="content" source="media/debug/cmd-select-workflow.png" alt-text="Screenshot of the option to select a workflow.":::

 ::: zone pivot="programming-language-nodejs"
-1. Search for the [React Web App with Node.js API and MongoDB on Azure](https://github.com/azure-samples/todo-nodejs-mongo) template and press enter to select it.
+5. Search for the [React Web App with Node.js API and MongoDB on Azure](https://github.com/azure-samples/todo-nodejs-mongo) template and press enter to select it.

     Visual Studio Code clones down the `azd` template.
 The template includes infrastructure as code files in the `infra` folder and a sample app in the `src` folder.
 The infrastructure as code files provision the required resources on Azure required by the app when it is deployed.
 ::: zone-end

 ::: zone pivot="programming-language-python"
-1. Search for the [React Web App with Python API and MongoDB on Azure](https://github.com/azure-samples/todo-python-mongo) template and press enter to select it.
+5. Search for the [React Web App with Python API and MongoDB on Azure](https://github.com/azure-samples/todo-python-mongo) template and press enter to select it.

     Visual Studio Code clones down the `azd` template.
 The template includes infrastructure as code files in the `infra` folder and a sample app in the `src` folder.
 The infrastructure as code files provision the required resources on Azure required by the app when it is deployed.
 ::: zone-end

 ::: zone pivot="programming-language-csharp"
-1. Search for the [React Web App with C# API and MongoDB on Azure](https://github.com/Azure-Samples/todo-csharp-cosmos-sql) template and press enter to select it.
+5. Search for the [React Web App with C# API and MongoDB on Azure](https://github.com/Azure-Samples/todo-csharp-cosmos-sql) template and press enter to select it.

     Visual Studio Code clones down the `azd` template.
 The template includes infrastructure as code files in the `infra` folder and a sample app in the `src` folder.
 The infrastructure as code files provision the required resources on Azure required by the app when it is deployed.
 ::: zone-end

 ::: zone pivot="programming-language-java"
-1. Search for the [Containerized React Web App with Java API and MongoDB on Azure](https://github.com/azure-samples/todo-java-mongo-aca) template and press enter to select it.awesome-azd.
+5. Search for the [Containerized React Web App with Java API and MongoDB on Azure](https://github.com/azure-samples/todo-java-mongo-aca) template and press enter to select it.awesome-azd.

     Visual Studio Code clones down the `azd` template.
 The template includes infrastructure as code files in the `infra` folder and a sample app in the `src` folder.
 The infrastructure as code files provision the required resources on Azure required by the app when it is deployed.
 ::: zone-end

-1. When the Visual Studio Code window prompts you for an environment name, enter a short name of your choosing and press enter.
+6. When the Visual Studio Code window prompts you for an environment name, enter a short name of your choosing and press enter.
 The environment name influences the naming of resources provisioned in Azure and creates a folder in the `.azure` template directory to store certain environment settings.

+### Provision and deploy the app resources

 1. Open the Command Palette to search for the `Azure Developer CLI: up` command.
-Press enter to instruct `azd` to provision and deploy the app resources.
+Press enter to instruct `azd` to provision and deploy the app resources. `azd` uses the subscription and location settings you selected during the `init` process when deploying resources.

     > [!NOTE]
     > The provisioning and deployment process can take several minutes.

+1. When the deploy process complete, select the link in the output window provided by `azd` to launch your site in the browser.

 ## [Codespaces](#tab/codespaces)